nickShengY/airbnb_nyc/README.md

 ## Prerequisites

 - Tableau Desktop or Tableau Public
-- Source Data from Airbnb (preferably in CSV or Excel format)
+- Source Data from Airbnb (preferably in CSV or Excel format), you can download the data from the repo, but you need to cite it properly.

 ## Getting Started